CommandLineLabs/completegeek/docs/master_outline.md

 * Basics of setting up a secure Windows server (if studying Windows)
 * FIXME(schof): This can go a lot deeper, both on technical issues and on security as a career.

-## Volume 7:  Open Source Concepts

 ## Volume 8:  Technical Writing

 * Writing Documentation
     * Documentation is not something you do AFTER you finish the job.
 Documentation is PART of finishing the job.
 * Writing good comments

-## Volume 9: Configuration Management

-* Ansible
-* Puppet

-## Volume 10:  Networking

-* You must have an understanding of basic networking, including (incomplete and in no particular order): DHCP, DNS, NAT, network troubleshooting tools and methodology, routing, etc. You should understand what's actually going on in your home router / access point.
-* There is almost no limit to how deeply you can study networking.
-Whether or not you make networking your career, getting better at networking will make you better at almost every technical field.
-* You can self-study or there are are clearly-defined and widely-recognized study paths and certifications (CCNA, CCNP, CCIE, etc.)

 ## Volume 11:  Cloud Environment (Pick one; study more later.)